TimeMachine1994/081925-SvelteTweb/ADMIN_REFACTOR_INDEX.md

-# TributeStream Admin Dashboard Refactor - Complete Plan
+# Tributestream Admin Dashboard Refactor - Complete Plan

 ## Overview

-This is a comprehensive 4-part plan to refactor the TributeStream admin dashboard following enterprise-grade best practices for SaaS admin interfaces.
+This is a comprehensive 4-part plan to refactor the Tributestream admin dashboard following enterprise-grade best practices for SaaS admin interfaces.

 ---